-EAEU - Eurasian Economic Union, replaced the CU with the addition of Armenia and Kyrgyz Republic as of January 2, 2015, and August 12, 2015, respectively.
+EAEU - Eurasian Economic Union, replaced the CU on January 1, 2015, with the addition of Armenia and Kyrgyz Republic as of January 2, 2015, and August 12, 2015, respectively.

 GOST - from the Russian "Government Standard", refers to interstate standards of the CIS; in addition to CIS countries GOSTs are also used in the Republic of Georgia.